Office: MSC W431

-I have active interests in physics (special relativity, string theory, gravitation, acoustics, statistical mechanics), history of mathematics, philosophy, astronomy, poetry, electronics, visual and conceptual art, and experimental music.
+I have active interests in physics (special relativity, string theory, gravitation, acoustics, statistical mechanics), chemistry, history of mathematics, philosophy, astronomy, poetry, electronics, visual and conceptual art, and experimental music.

 1).
 A non-Pythagorean musical scale based on logarithms.
 Proceedings of Bridges: Mathematics, Music, Art, Architecture, Culture Conference (June, 2012).